 3 "Relevant Governmental Body" is defined as the Federal Reserve Board ("Federal Reserve"), the Federal Reserve Bank of New York ("FRBNY") or a committee established by the Federal Reserve or FRBNY such as the ARRC.
+4 This adjustment would be intended to minimize overall transfer of value between Borrowers and Lenders from the switch from LIBOR to the alternate benchmark.

-fallbacks for derivatives that the International Swaps and Derivatives Association, Inc. ("ISDA") intends to include in its standard documentation.
-While ISDA expects to include SOFR as the successor rate for USD LIBOR in anticipated revisions to its standard documentation for derivatives and anticipates that SOFR will be adopted as the successor rate for USD LIBOR as part of a "protocol" to amend existing derivatives contracts, it has not finalized those proposals and is in the process of consulting market participants with respect to the spreads and other technical aspects that would apply to the fallbacks in other currencies.
+to include in its standard documentation.
+While ISDA expects to include SOFR as the successor rate for USD LIBOR in anticipated revisions to its standard documentation for derivatives and anticipates that SOFR will be adopted as the successor rate for USD LIBOR as part of a "protocol" to amend existing derivatives contracts, it has not finalized those proposals and recently consulted market participants with respect to the spreads and other technical aspects that would apply to the fallbacks in other currencies.